Mysak0CZ/my-screeps-typings/README.md

 # Screeps-typings
 TypeScript declarations for the game Screeps.
-In-game version 2019-12-27
+In-game version "Decorations update"

+Documentation revision `5892dd0`

 > **These are not official typings for the Screeps game**